bls61793/Brandons-Better-Conan/README.md

 Copyright (c) 2022 Brandon L. Snider (bls61793@gmail.com) Cornelius, N.C.
 28031

-Permission is hereby granted, free of charge, to any person obtaining a copy of this content, digital assets, .uasset files, code files, and all other relevant files (the "Content"), to deal in the Content without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, and to permit persons to whom the Content is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this content, digital assets, .uasset files, code files, and all other relevant files (henceforth, the "Content"), to deal in the Content without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, and to permit persons to whom the Content is furnished to do so, subject to the following conditions: